 As the name suggests, blockchain is a chain of blocks that contain information.
-It was discovered in 1991 by a group of researchers and was initially intended to find a way to timestamp documents so they can’t be changed.
+It was discovered in 1991 by a group of researchers and was initially intended to timestamp documents so they can’t be changed.
 It went unused until it was adopted by Satoshi Nakamoto to create the digital crypto-currency, Bitcoin.

 Blockchains work on consensus.
 They are secure and trustworthy because it is impossible to tamper with the blockchain.
 That would involve to tamper with all the blocks on the chain, redo the proof of work for each block and take control of more than 50% of the peer network, which is almost impossible to do.

-So far, blockchain has been used in the creation of a digital notary, collecting taxes and storing medical records.
+So far, blockchain has been used in the creation of digital notary, tax collection and medical records storage.
 Experts say that is ripe to enter the energy ecosystem.

 In the energy industry, blockchain plans to revolutionise everything, from reduced transaction costs, better grid management, to new financing models and productivity costs.

-According to a GE report, renewable energy is pushing the sector to ever-great decentralisation.
-Blockchain can help in producing and recording generation forecasts for different power producers, which then need to be shared within the grid to minimise fluctuations.
+According to a GE report, renewable energy is pushing the sector to ever-greater decentralisation.
+Blockchain can help to produce and record generation forecasts for different power producers, which then need to be shared within the grid to minimise fluctuations.
 This can include data flows from virtual power plants (VPPs), where power generation from decentralised energy sources is pooled together as one.

-The study “Blockchain in Energy 2018”, reports that 59% of blockchain energy projects are dedicated to building peer-to-peer grid networks that will facilitate the trade and buy of energy without an intermediary, like a wholesaler for instance.
-As the trend of renewable energy becomes more and more mainstream, people will produce their energy at home and will have the possibility to trade it.
+The study “Blockchain in Energy 2018”, reports that 59% of blockchain energy projects are dedicated to building peer-to-peer grid networks that will facilitate the trade and buying of energy without intermediaries.
+As the trend of renewable energy becomes more mainstream, people will produce their energy at home and will have the possibility to trade it.